DuendeInexistente/HorsePnPThing/scratchpad/magic.md

-##Do keep in mind than this section is still being converter from more traditional systems.
+##Do keep in mind than this section was taken directly from an older project, and hence isn't compatible with the modern one.
+It's presence is merely for ilustrative reasons.
 # Magic

 Before listing the spells themselves, it's worth noting that not all species cast magic the same way, and there isn't a universal school of magic.
 Every method has advantages and disadvantages.